Why Does My Coffee Taste Bitter? (Causes & Fixes)

 Frequently Asked Questions

-Second, smell your portafilter basket, French press plunger, or carafe.
-Rancid coffee oil is nearly odorless once dry but distinctly bitter-tasting.
-If you haven't cleaned those parts with hot water and soap recently, that's likely contributing.
+Then smell your portafilter, French press plunger, or carafe.
+Rancid coffee oil is nearly odorless when dry but distinctly bitter-tasting.

-Once you rule out dirty equipment and hard water, then work through grind size, temperature, and brew time adjustments one at a time.
+Once you've ruled out dirty equipment and hard water, work through grind size, temperature, and brew time one at a time.

 Get Coffee Tips